The Best Identity Theft Protection Services of 2024

 Identity and Credit Protection (8.7/10)

 McAfee goes all out in the cyber protection department, but it doesn’t offer as many identity and credit protection features as our other top picks.
 It covers the basics like monitoring the dark web, public records, online accounts, and Social Security number verifications.
-However, it lacks advanced protections like auto title monitoring, lost wallet remediation, synthetic ID theft detection, and phone takeover monitoring, which Aura and LifeLock offer.
+However, it lacks advanced protections like auto title monitoring, synthetic ID theft detection, and phone takeover monitoring, which Aura and LifeLock offer.

 On the bright side, McAfee covers a broad spectrum of credit and financial fraud with credit protection features like: